Betfair Cheltenham offer: Get £30 in free bets for the festival

 Non-runner money back

 This deal is already in place for all races at the Cheltenham Festival.
-If your pick doesn’t start as expected, Betfair will return your stake.
+If your horse doesn’t start the race as expected, Betfair will return your stake.
+This offer is not available for ante-post bets.

 Extra place races